 There is an economics to time.
 When an economy is growing faster, time becomes a valuable commodity.
 This is why agrarian communities are slower than industrial ones.
 “Hotter places are slower”, said social psychologist Robert N. Levine (2008) in a book he wrote on time experiences of different geographic locations and the people there.
 The reasons for this could be diverse; no one is sure.
-Some say in a warmer climate, life is easier as people can live without cold-proof houses, clothing, etc., and hence the slow pace.
+Some say in a warmer climate, life is easier as people can live without cold-proof houses, clothing, etc., hence the slow pace.
 Some other reasons cited are to preserve energy which is already waning, as one is living under a hot sun, and also the simple psychological effect of warmth on people, making them slow.
-One can agree with all the reasons cited above because it is true, as, by noontime, everything comes to a standstill in tropical climate and people either stay indoors or even sleep when they can afford it.
+One can agree with all the reasons cited above because it is true, as, by noontime, everything comes to a standstill in tropical climates and people either stay indoors or even sleep when they can afford it.

 A Prayer Lamp from Another Time

-Isaac Newton, who can be considered as the pioneer in explaining the physical universe for science, believed in a linear time that is universal and is not changed or impacted by anything in the entire cosmos.
+Isaac Newton, who can be considered the pioneer in explaining the physical universe for science, believed in a linear time that is universal and is not changed or impacted by anything in the entire cosmos.
 However, Einstein’s theory of relativity suggested that time has some level of flexibility.
 Thus in science also, time became relative as in ancient mythology, but this time with a scientific basis and subject to correction by future research.
 Once again, we could say time is in the eyes of the observer as beauty is.
 The recent discovery of gravitational waves has put the debate on time back into the limelight.
 In simple words, gravity can bend space, and obviously, that will have an impact on linear time too.
-Let us wait and see what new discoveries on time, will time bring us.
+Let us wait and see what discoveries about time, will time bring us.

 Spinney, L. (February 24, 2005) How time flies, theguardian.com, Retrieved from https://www.theguardian.com/science/2005/feb/24/4